lucasberent/mapleDocs/README.md

 The DMPs from the [Data Stewardship Community](https://zenodo.org/communities/tuw-dmps-ds-2020) can be downloaded using a simple [python script](https://github.com/lucasberent/mapleDocs/blob/master/backend/import_data.py), which fetches all DMPs using the Zenodo API, authenticates with mapleDocs and automatically uploads all of them.
 Warning: the Zenodo API is also unreliable, hence downloading might fail.

 # Examples and Screencasts
+Follow the links below to get a short preview of the look and some first features of the application:
 ## Login & Overview
 [screencast](https://youtu.be/LkV8qi128ws)
 ## Upload, Download & Search